godot-dlang/godot-dlang-wiki/003_Basic-Example.md

 "targetPath": "../"
 ```

-Note that we still specify target name for our outputs, this is because for some reason dub creates a targets with parent folder name, could be a code-d issue because we are using 'workspace' in VS Code.
+Note that we still specify target name for our outputs, this is because for some reason dub creates a target with the parent folder name, could be a code-d issue because we are using 'workspace' in VS Code.

 This is how it should look like now, notice the last two lines